-The most common cause of WCT is VT which accounts for up to 80% of the cases, therefore the general approach in WCT of unknown etiology is to consider it as VT until proven otherwise [2, 3, 15].
-The initial approach to the management of WCT depends primarily on the patient's clinical and hemodynamic status [3, 15].
-Unstable patients should be promptly treated with synchronized cardioversion (100-200 J of monophasic current, or 50-100 J of biphasic current) including prior sedation [3, 15].
-Advanced cardiac life support algorithms should dictate the therapeutic approach if the patient becomes pulseless and VT degenerates into ventricular fibrillation [3, 15, 16].
+The most common cause of WCT is VT which accounts for up to 80% of the cases, therefore the general approach in WCT of unknown etiology is to consider it VT until proven otherwise [2,3,15].
+The initial approach to the management of WCT depends primarily on the patient's clinical and hemodynamic status [3,15].
+Unstable patient should be promptly treated with synchronized cardioversion (100-200 J of monophasic current, or 50-100 J of biphasic current) including prior sedation [3,15].
+Advanced cardiac life support algorithms should dictate the therapeutic approach if patient becomes pulseless and VT degenerates into ventricular fibrillation [3,15,16].

-In our case, the patient was treated with intravenous amiodarone, which is the drug of choice in the cases of WCT of unknown etiology in hemodynamically stable patients, because it can terminate both VT and SVT [15, 16].
-Simultaneously, unfractionated heparin was administered to prevent cerebral thromboembolism, since it is known that those who have AF are five times more likely to suffer from stroke, regardless of the type of AF [17].
+In our case, the patient was treated with intravenous amiodarone, which is the drug of choice in the cases of WCT of unknown etiology in hemodynamically stable patients, because it can terminate both VT and SVT [15,16].
+Simultaneously, unfractionated heparin was administered to prevent cerebral thromboembolism, since it is known that AF increases the stroke risk by 5 times, regardless of the type of AF [17].
 Antiarrhythmic agents that block conduction through the AV node such as calcium-channel blockers, beta-blockers, adenosine and digoxin should be avoided in the pharmacological management of WCT of unknown etiology, especially irregular WCT.
-This arrhythmia can be associated with WPW syndrome, where the administration of these AV nodal blocking agents facilitate conduction via accessory AV pathway, which is especially dangerous if AF and WPW syndrome coexist [15, 16].
+This arrhythmia can be associated with WPW syndrome, where the administration of these AV nodal blocking agents facilitate conduction via accessory AV pathway, which is especially dangerous if AF and WPW syndrome coexist [15,16].
 In addition, these agents shorten the effective refractory period of accessory AV pathway and thus may cause deterioration into ventricular fibrillation (VF), as a ventricular response to fast or chaotic atrial rates [15].
-This may lead to severe hypotension, hemodynamic collapse and cardiac arrest, and therefore, AV nodal blocking agents are contraindicated in arrhythmias associated with WPW syndrome [3, 15].
+This may lead to severe hypotension, hemodynamic collapse and cardiac arrest, and therefore, AV nodal blocking agents are contraindicated in arrhythmias associated with WPW syndrome [3,15].

 Instead of amiodarone, procinamide and propafenone can be administered intravenously as the initial treatment of hemodynamically stable patients with WCT.
-If administration of antiarrhythmic agents class I or III prove to be unsuccessful, synchronized cardioversion should be performed with prior sedation.
+If administration of antiarrhythmic agents class I or III proves to be without success, synchronized cardioversion should be performed with prior sedation.